Ouxsoft/LivingMarkup/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/hxtree)

-***PXP empowers web teams by making markup magical.*** It works similar to a templating engine, but does more than replace values inside braces :P, it makes HTML useful.
-Like when you first learned HTML and thought it could do everything on the web?
-Well now it can!
+***PXP adds the markup tags you wish were there.*** It works similar to a templating engine, but does more than replace values inside braces :P. It a whole new set of building blocks.. no, it's a block builder!
+Remember, when you first thought markup could do everything on the web?
+Well now it can.
+Go ahead build it!

 # Installation